 How and where can I access LMI information?

 Even though you live on the island, you may not necessarily know about the different types of employment areas available.
-Locate.im provides information about some of the sectors that are in demand locally including manufacturing and engineering, health care, doctors, teaching, ICT, finance and professional services and accountancy.
+Locate.im provides information about some of the sectors that are in demand locally including engineering, healthcare, teaching, ICT, accountancy, finance and professional services.

 Whilst you may not be seeking work immediately, it may be helpful to investigate the different jobs sectors which are available locally and the types of qualifications, skills and experience that employers are seeking.
 It is worth exploring the different areas of employment, if you think you would like to stay on island and eventually find work.
 Specific school leaver vacancies and apprenticeship opportunities are usually advertised in the spring term, explore opportunities for work on the Isle of Man using the JobCentre and JobTrain websites.